 Allow your pork or beef ribs to reach room temperature once you take them out of the refrigerator or freezer.

 Preheat the oven to 250 °F. Add a thick layer of sauce over the ribs for the full flavor.
-To keep beef ribs juicy and tender, a little water can be added to the foil.
+To keep beef ribs juicy and tender, a little water can be added to the aluminum foil.

 Wrap your ribs in two pieces of aluminum foil to prevent any juices from leaking out in the oven.